trufactor/trufactor/README.md

 * **Trufactor.nextDate** Public method used to increment the current selected date to the next one from the available list of dates.
 * **Trufactor.previousDate** Public method used to decrement the current selected date to the previous date from the available list of dates.
 * **Trufactor.getPointsOfInterest** Public method used to perform a query to find a list of points of interests matching the provided `query` string closest to the `lat` and `lng` parameters provided.
+* **Trufactor.getAddress** Public method used to perform a query to find a list of addresses matching the provided `query` string closest to the `lat` and `lng` parameters provided.
+* **Trufactor.getFuzzy** Public method used to perform a query to find a list of points of interest, addresses or places matching the provided `query` string closest to the `lat` and `lng` parameters provided.
 * **Trufactor.getSpeechToText** Public method when called listens for speech input until it receives a certain amount of silence, then fires off the recording to acquire a text version of the voice input, used to help facilitate queries or commands.
 * **Trufactor.getTextToSpeech** Public method with a `text` parameter string, when called outputs a voice that speaks the text provided.
 This can be helpful when the user experience is exclusively through voice instead of ui controls.
 * **Trufactor.getIntent** Public method that takes a `command` parameter string, possibly fed directly in by `getSpeechToText` that outputs an object that details the intention of the user.